Confirmed For Next Week’s Episode Of WWE SmackDown - PWMania - Wrestling News

-It was revealed during Friday night’s WWE Survivor Series: WarGames go-home episode of SmackDown that next week’s episode will see Naomi, 2024 Ms. Money in the Bank Tiffany Stratton, and Legado Del Fantasma’s Elektra Lopez battle each other in a WWE Women’s United States Championship Tournament First Round Triple Threat Match.
+It was revealed during Friday night’s post-WWE Survivor Series: WarGames episode of SmackDown that next week’s episode will see 2024 Ms. Money in the Bank Tiffany face Naomi in a WWE Women’s United States Championship Tournament Semifinal Round Match and Bayley take on Chelsea Green also in a WWE Women’s United States Championship Tournament Semifinal Round Match.

 Make sure to join us here every Friday night at 8/7c for live WWE SmackDown results coverage.